ProHockeyTalk’s NHL free agency tracker

 • Thomas Vanek (one year, $3 million), Mike Green (two year, $10.75 million) and Jonathan Bernier (three year, $9 million) have all signed with the Detroit Red Wings.

-• James van Riemsdyk heads back to Philadelphia with a seven-year, $35 million contract.
+• James van Riemsdyk heads back to Philadelphia with a five-year, $35 million contract.
 (Link)

 • David Perron returns to St. Louis and signs a four-year, $16 million deal with the Blues.
 (Link)

-• Jay Beagle ($3 million per year) and Antoine Roussel ($3.25 million per year) each get four-year deals from the Vancouver Canucks.
+• Jay Beagle and Antoine Roussel each get four-year, $12 million deals from the Vancouver Canucks.
 (Link)

 • The Calgary Flames pick up Derek Ryan (three years, $9.375 million) and Austin Czarnik (two years, $2.50 million).
 (Link)